YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/typeplay/README.md

 However, type errors occured when I compiled.
 Here is a description of the problem.

-The type of a basic move of the jeep is defind bby the reference as:
+The type of a basic move of the jeep is defind by the reference as:

 ```ocaml
 (* Types of moves *)